-Given the benefits delivered, and the role of Safety Camera Area staff in enforcement activity, camera enforcement of speed limits in ITS-based Managed Motorway schemes will be considered by the Programme Office for inclusion in the Programme.
+Camera enforcement of speed limits in ITS-based Managed Motorway schemes will be considered by the Programme Office for inclusion in the Programme.

 The Project Sponsor for the ITS scheme is responsible for the payment of all capital and revenue costs associated with enforcement on the scheme, including camera infrastructure and all additional costs resulting from the project.
 Early advice must be provided to the respective Area Safety Camera Manager and the Programme Office to support the development and operation of any ITS scheme within existing Programme capacity.
 The Area Safety Camera Manager, the Programme Office and Police Scotland must be engaged during the planning stage to consider accommodation of the scheme within existing operations.
 Approval is required from the Area Safety Camera Manager, the Programme Office and Police Scotland before enforcement can commence.